Kruptein/PlanarAlly/README.md

 Users can customise some small things when they're not the DM.
 The options menu will be available with the option to change the colours of the grid lines and the fog of war.

+### Fog of War

+Fog of war is available in a simple and more advanced way.
+At its core you can reveal or hide regions on your map using the FOW tool from any layer.
+This has the advantage that you do not need to change layers, but is fairly limited in scope.

+You can also change to the dedicated FOW layer where you can use all other normal tools including the draw tool.
+You can also interact with the drawn assets as usual.
+When drawing on the FOW layer the drawn shapes are by default assumed to be light blocking (This is not the same for the FOW tool!), you can toggle this behaviour as with all assets using the edit asset panel to finetune this vision layer.

+The combination of light blocking shapes and light sources brings for very fun settings with a bit more tactical depth!

+It is strongly advised to add lightblocking shapes to your maps if you use lightsources as you don't want your light sources to show stuff on the other side of walls ;)

 ### Tools